Self Guided: Grand Tour Des Combins

 Panossiere Hut - Mauvoisin

 A one-hour descent brings you to Tseumette.
 From this grassy saddle, you'll have a great view of the Mont-Pleureur and Ruinette peaks.
 Far below, you can spot the impressive 250m-high concrete wall of Europe’s tallest arch dam.
 The descent continues all the way to Mauvoisin.
+Take your time - the descent can be brutal on your knees!

 Frequently asked questions about this adventure